melissaboiko/myougiden/README.md

 Installing from sources
 -----------------------

+Required software:
+ - Python 3
+ - rsync (recommended)

 Required python packages (available on pip):

  - romkan
  - termcolor
  - argparse (only for Python ≤ 3.1)
+ - psutil (recommended; only for Python ≤ 3.2)

 To install from github: